The choice is yours.

 We’re talking about individuals who have an innovative idea about how inclusive practice or mental health could best be achieved in our community.

-Whether its a a support service, program or exeperience that brings the community together, tell us about your big idea and then, if successful, we will fund your idea and assist you to identify which JCA organisation could best run your idea.
+Whether it’s a support service, program or experience that brings the community together, tell us about your big idea and then, if successful, we will fund your idea and assist you to identify which JCA organisation could best run your idea.

 Forward thinking organisations.